 We started our trip off on the well known and sunny hippie island Goa.
-In total we stayed 3 days in order to get into holiday mood.
+In total, we stayed 3 days in order to get into the holiday mood.
 I can completely understand why Goat is referred to as the hippie heaven, as the people, you will meet here, are very alternative, relaxed and of friendly nature.

 What to do in Goa

 Arpora Mackie’s Night Market